 Born with proximal femoral focal deficiency, Jenna Fesemyer grew up without her left leg and hip socket.
-She played sports throughout childhood and adolescence, wearing prosthetic devices to play basketball and golf in high school.
-In 2013, Fesemyer got involved in wheelchair track and field through the Ohio High School Athletic Association, and she hasn’t looked back.
+She grew up trying out and playing any sport she wanted, wearing prosthetics to play basketball and golf in high school.
+In 2013, Fesemyer got involved in wheelchair track and field through the Ohio High School Athletic Association and she hasn’t looked back.
 Since then she has continued as a wheelchair athlete at the University of Illinois and participated in the U.S Paralympic Track & Field National Championships in both 2015 and 2017.
-She placed 2nd at the 2019 Los Angeles Marathon, and in 2020 she earned bronze in the women’s wheelchair race at the London Marathon.
+Since then she placed 2nd at the 2019 Los Angeles Marathon and in 2020 she earned bronze in the women’s wheelchair race at the London Marathon.
 Her long-term goal has been to make Team USA and compete at the 2021 Tokyo Paralympics Games.

 Away from the track:

-In 2019, Fesemyer graduated from the University of Illinois with a dual degree in kinesiology and communications.
-Her family has always been big part of her life, and she enjoys spending time with her two siblings (they are triplets).
+In 2019, Fesemyer graduated from the University of Illinois with a degree in both Kinesiology and Communications.
+Her family unit has always been big part of her life, and she enjoys spending time with the other two triplet siblings.

 In their own words: